This post may contain affiliate links.

 28. Fix Your Own Car

-Going to the mechanic to fix minor things on your car can add up and become expensive.
+Going to the mechanic to fix minor issues with your car can add up and get expensive.
 Learning how to fix your car and fix minor maintenance issues will take you far.
 Learn to fix a tire, wash your car, and change oil.
 There are so many things you can do on your own.